1dustindavis/gorilla/README.md

 }
 ```

-`url` should be the directory that includes all of the manifests
+* `url` is the directory that includes all of the manifests
-`manifest` is the manifest that is assigned to this machine
+* `manifest` is the manifest that is assigned to this machine
-`cachepath` is Gorilla's working directory, where we will store copies of manifests
+* `cachepath` is Gorilla's working directory, where we will store copies of manifests

 ## Manifests
 A manifest can include managed_installs, managed_uninstalls, managed_updates, or additional manifests.
 Manifests are in json format and must include the name of the manifest: